umccr/libica/openapi/docs/v2/docs/ProjectPipelineApi.md

 Retrieve input parameters for a project pipeline.

-Retrieve input parameters for a project pipeline.
-This can be a pipeline from a linked bundle.
+The pipeline can originate from a linked bundle.

 ### Example